10Fio/CharM/README.md

-# Terminology
+# CharM
 A terminal engine for java/groovy games.

-Still in development.
+Just an idea now.